Why the skin barrier matters

 The Society Cosmetic & Skin Clinic Approach

 At Society Cosmetic & Skin Clinic in Tamworth, skin needling treatments are performed by a Registered Nurse.
-A consultation is conducted to assess suitability, discuss potential risks and side affects,
+A consultation is required to assess suitability, discuss potential risks, side affects and recovery.

 Like all skin treatments, it carries potential risks and side effects.
-These should be discussed prior to treatment.
+These will be discussed prior to treatment.

 While research is ongoing, current evidence suggests it may be beneficial for certain skin concerns when performed by trained professionals.
 Results vary between individuals, and multiple treatments may be recommended.